-The Order first permits Open-End Funds and Separate Accounts to borrow money from an affiliated person (or an affiliated person of such affiliated person) that is not itself a registered investment company or a bank.
+The Order first permits Open-End Funds and Separate Accounts to borrow money from an affiliated person (or an affiliated person of such affiliated person) and permits an affiliated person (or an affiliated person of such affiliated person) to make collateralized loans to Open-End Funds and Separate Accounts.
 Under this relief, for example, an Open-End Fund or a Separate Account can borrow from the investment adviser, the investment adviser's parent or another affiliated person (including an affiliated private fund), but may not borrow from an affiliated registered investment company.
 Money market funds cannot rely on this relief.